 Glass has been an integral part of our daily lives for centuries.
 Still, in the world of computer peripherals, where ergonomic considerations meant everyone in the noughties had a gel wrist rest, it might be a harder sell.
 In addition, there has been a definite trend toward hard ‘fast’ mousing surfaces for eSports pros in recent years, but does glass go too far?

 Razer highlights that its glass mouse mat enhances several gaming performance metrics.
 For accurate tracking, the Razer Atlas features a black or white surface that has been micro-etched with 2μm texturing for seamless optical sensor feedback.
-For speed and responsiveness, the ultra-smooth matt surface facilitates “quick swipes and consistent glides,” says Razer.
+For speed and responsiveness, the ultra-smooth matte surface facilitates “quick swipes and consistent glides,” says Razer.
 If you tend to wear out your mouse mats, another touted benefit of this tempered glass design is its impeccable durability - and it should be easy to clean after a smudgy, sweaty Cheetos-fueled gaming session.

 Making this step away from traditional mouse mats, Razer seems to have not yet found a way to integrate its signature Chroma RGB into the Atlas.
 Or perhaps it will release the RGB version once the excitement about this first Atlas model has diminished.